The complete tool

 Some people will say it is overkill - overkill was, like, ten steps ago!

-quite palatable.
+quite low.

-can be domed/rounded, flat, conical, or have other
+can be domed/rounded, conical, or have other

-Some quick calculations remove any guesswork about how much wire is required for a given head diameter and
+Some quick calculations remove any guesswork about how much wire is

 thickness for each of the five wire diameters at any finished length.